Last updated March 10, 2022

 Remember when indoor tanning was all the rage?
-Imagine a similar experience except instead of lying on a tanning bed that emits ultraviolet rays to produce a cosmetic tan and giving you flawless-looking skin; you are lying in a float pod filled with highly concentrated Epsom salt water that induces deep relaxation.
+Imagine a similar experience except instead of lying on a tanning bed that emits ultraviolet rays to produce a cosmetic tan; you are lying in a float pod filled with highly concentrated Epsom salt water that induces deep relaxation.

 Also known as sensory deprivation, the idea behind float therapy is to remove all stimuli from the senses and drift into a meditative dream-like state that rejuvenates mind and body.